 Whether you’re planning to visit during a short stopover, or are looking to discover more of what makes the city-state so special — this Singapore travel guide is for you.
 This guide has plenty of information, including the best time to visit, what to do in Singapore, and what to know before you book your next international break.

-Where is Singapore?
+- Where is Singapore?

-Situated close to the islands of Indonesia, and in the vicinity of other popular holiday spots such as Thailand, Vietnam and Cambodia, it’s a destination that is quickly becoming one of the region’s leading economic centres, as well as a hub of great food and shopping.
+Situated close to the islands of Indonesia, and in the vicinity of other popular holiday spots including Thailand, Vietnam and Cambodia, Singapore is a destination that is quickly becoming one of the region’s leading economic centres.
+Singapore is well-known in the region as a cultural melting pot and a hub for great food and shopping.
 Blending world-leading modernity with a touch of old-world Singaporean charm, the city-state is captivating and full of character.

 At just over 5 hours from Perth and around 8 hours from Sydney and Melbourne, Singapore is a destination that is quite accessible to Australian travellers.
 Offering a holiday experience to rival the biggest cities in the region and quite consistent temperatures throughout the year, the Lion City is a destination well worth adding to your next holiday itinerary.